 Safety issues associated with refrigeration are primarily related to the potential hazards associated with refrigerants in general.
 Although important, safety issues are generally easier to manage than those associated with cryogenic applications.
 Working at extremely low temperatures raises additional safety concerns.
 Cryogenic fluids such as liquid nitrogen can be hazardous and require careful design and handling procedures to minimize potential hazards.

 In summary, although refrigeration and cryogenic share common principles, the scope and challenges associated with achieving and maintaining low temperatures are different.
-Cryogenic applications with special requirements pose unique technical and safety challenges that increase complexity and cost compared to traditional refrigeration systems.
+Cryogenic applications with special requirements pose unique technical and safety challenges that increase complexity and cost compared to traditional cooling systems.
 Energy efficiency becomes a decisive factor in meeting the difficult conditions of cryogenic environments.

 FAQs